2ez-Community/2ez-bot-Version-2/readme.md

 **This repo is no longer being updated.
-If you are a 2ez staff member, DM Marwin#0001 to into the new repo <3**
+If you are a 2ez staff member, DM Marwin#0001 to get into the new repo <3**

 # 2ez Bot Version 2